phlogisticfugu/bradito.me-site/src/content/0002-parallel-parrot.md

 We're open sourcing this [package](https://github.com/novex-ai/parallel-parrot) in the true spirit of open source: in the hopes that others find it useful as well.
 Contributions and feedback are welcome, in the hopes that we can help each other unlock more of the value from this exciting new technology.

-Also, to meet the needs of clients who have come to us interested in effectively leveraging Generative AI for themselves, we just formalized a new company [Novex AI](https://novex.ai/) to help with that.
+Ready to implement Generative AI in your own company operations?
+Contact us at [Novex AI](https://novex.ai/) to tailor an effective solution that fits your needs.